darren-chiu/darren-chiu.github.io/_pages/about.md

 I'm also an avid coffee enthusiast and shrimp owner.

 # research interests
 I am fascinated by robots that can function autonomously and reliably in unstructured **real-world environments**.
-My work sits at the intersection of robot learning and safety-based control, with a focus on techniques that run efficiently on physical hardware.
+My work sits at the intersection of robot learning and safety-based control, with a focus on techniques that run efficiently (ideally in real-time) on physical hardware.
 I have experience in simulation design, hardware development, and deployment where I want to work towards bringing both sides closer - through novel hardware or better algorithm design.
 Please reach out to me if you are interested in collaborating!

 <div class="text-center" style="margin-top: 2rem; margin-bottom: 2rem;">
   {% include video.liquid path="assets/video/drone_tracking_6_trim_optimized.mp4" width="100%" loop=true autoplay=true muted=true%}